Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận03/02/2025

-(CLO) US President Donald Trump said last weekend that Japanese Prime Minister Shigeru Ishiba will visit him this week at the White House and he is looking forward to the meeting.
+(CLO) US President Donald Trump said over the weekend that Japanese Prime Minister Shigeru Ishiba will visit him this week at the White House and that he is looking forward to the meeting.

-“They will come to talk to me and I look forward to it,” Mr Trump told reporters in the Oval Office.
+"They will come to talk to me and I'm really looking forward to it," Trump told reporters in the Oval Office.

-Mr. Trump did not announce a specific time, but sources revealed that the meeting could take place on February 7 in Washington, focusing on strengthening alliances, enhancing deterrence and responding to regional security challenges.
+Trump did not announce a specific date, but sources revealed that the meeting could take place on February 7th in Washington, focusing on strengthening the alliance, enhancing deterrence capabilities, and responding to regional security challenges.

-The Japanese government has informed a senior lawmaker that Ishiba is scheduled to make a three-day visit starting on February 6, according to a source familiar with the matter.
+According to a source close to the matter, the Japanese government has informed a senior lawmaker that Mr. Ishiba is scheduled to make a three-day trip, beginning on February 6th.

-Speaking in the Oval Office, Mr. Trump said: "I have great respect for Japan.
-I like Japan," but he did not directly mention Prime Minister Ishiba, instead talking about former Prime Minister Shinzo Abe.
+Speaking in the Oval Office, Trump said, "I have great respect for Japan.
+I like Japan," but he did not directly mention Prime Minister Ishiba, instead referring to former Prime Minister Shinzo Abe.

 "Prime Minister Abe was a very close friend of mine.
-What happened to him was very sad and one of the saddest days," Trump said, referring to the assassination of Prime Minister Abe in 2022.
-Abe had a particularly close relationship with Trump during his first term as president.
+What happened to him is sad and one of the saddest days," Trump said, referring to the assassination of Prime Minister Abe in 2022.
+Abe had a particularly close relationship with Trump during his first presidential term.

-Trump said he was looking forward to meeting with the Japanese prime minister this week.
-Image 1
+Mr. Trump said he was very much looking forward to the meeting with the Japanese Prime Minister this week (image 1).

 US President Donald Trump.
 Photo: White House

 During their upcoming talks, Ishiba and Trump are expected to focus on the security situation in the Indo- Pacific region.
-Ishiba is likely to emphasize Japan's commitment to increasing defense spending to counter threats.
+Ishiba may emphasize Japan's commitment to increasing defense spending to counter threats.

-In addition to security, the meeting could also touch on trade and investment between the two countries.
-Japan has been the largest foreign direct investor in the United States for the past five years.
-However, the bilateral economic relationship was hampered when the previous Biden administration blocked Nippon Steel's acquisition of United States Steel Corp.
+Beyond security issues, the meeting could also address trade and investment between the two countries.
+Japan has been the largest foreign direct investor in the US for the past five years.
+However, bilateral economic relations have been hampered by the previous administration of President Joe Biden blocking Nippon Steel's acquisition of United States Steel Corp.

-Mr Trump, who has also strongly opposed the sale of the iconic steel company, is likely to discuss with Mr Ishiba how to maintain trade relations between the two countries amid a tightening of US economic protectionism.
+Mr. Trump, who also strongly opposes the sale of this iconic steel company, may discuss with Mr. Ishiba how to maintain trade relations between the two countries amid tightening protectionist policies in the US.

-The upcoming meeting between Ishiba and Trump will be Trump's second with a foreign leader since taking office on January 20.
-On February 4, Trump is scheduled to hold talks with Israeli Prime Minister Benjamin Netanyahu at the White House.
+The upcoming meeting between Ishiba and Trump will be the second time Trump has hosted a foreign leader since taking office on January 20.
+On February 4, Trump is expected to hold talks with Israeli Prime Minister Benjamin Netanyahu at the White House.

 Hoai Phuong (according to Kyodo News, Reuters)